eobasi/owt_simpleplugin/README.md

 - controllers
 - components

+Now we should install and activate our plugin but first, we should create the following files in the root folder of our plugin:

 ### plugin.xml
 The plugin root folder should contain plugin.xml file - this file should contain our plugin information.
 The information is written in xml tags and includes:
 - name